segmentio/segment-docs/src/unify/data-graph/data-graph.md

 ### c) Define relationships

-Now define your relationships across your entities.
+Now define your relationships between your entities.
 The Data Graph supports three types of relationships:
 - Profile-to-entity relationship.
 This is the first level of relationships
 - 1:many relationship
 - Many:many relationship